UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

-On other programs, UniFuzz discovers 8 vulnerabilities, which are listed in Table \ref{table:vul}.
-For example, UniFuzz finds 3 vulnerabilities in \emph{size}.
-One is a heap-use-after-free vulnerability, which is triggered when calling \textit{bfd\_section\_from\_shdr} function.
-One is triggered when calling \textit{\_bfd\_coff\_free\_symbols} function to attempt to free an invalid pointer.
-The other one is a segmentation fault in \textit{\_objalloc\_alloc}.
-We have submitted those vulnerabilities to their vendors.
-And these three vulnerabilities found in \emph{size} have been acknowledged.
-For the heap-buffer-overflow in \emph{avconv}, since there is no way to register an account in their bugzilla system and the email to respond to our report email is meaningless, the vendor seems reluctant to fix this vulnerabilities.
-Moreover, we compare these vulnerabilities with the existing CVEs.
-The global-buffer-overflow vulnerability in Ncurses-6.1 has been confirmed as CVE-2019-17594 by others.
+As listed in Table \ref{table:vul}, these tools detected 24 vulnerabilities in total.
+UltraFuzz found 20 of them, more than the other five tools.
+In Google fuzzer-test-suite, UltraFuzz found two vulnerabilities in \emph{boringssl}, which were not reported by Google fuzzer-test-suite before.
+Particularly, the double-free vulnerability in \emph{boringssl} is only detected by UltraFuzz.
+In addition to Google fuzzer-test-suite, these tools detected 22 vulnerabilities in other real-world programs in total.
+Among them, UltraFuzz discovered 18 vulnerabilities.
+UltraFuzz finds three vulnerabilities in \emph{size}.
+One is a heap-use-after-free vulnerability, which is triggered by the \textit{bfd\_section\_from\_shdr} function.
+One is triggered by the \textit{\_bfd\_coff\_free\_symbols} function when attempting to free an invalid pointer.
+The other is a segmentation fault in \textit{\_objalloc\_alloc}, which was only detected by UltraFuzz.
+We have submitted these vulnerabilities to their vendors and the three vulnerabilities found in \emph{size} have been acknowledged.
+For \emph{gnuplot}, UltraFuzz found twelve vulnerabilities and six of them have been acknowledged, with detecting nine vulnerabilities.
+Compared to UltraFuzz, AFL detected seven vulnerabilities, less than UltraFuzz.
+Finally, the vulnerabilities found by UltraFuzz, AFL, PAFL, EnFuzz, and AFL-P in these programs are 20, 10, 4, 4, and 4, respectively.
+In conclusion, UltraFuzz outperforms other tools in finding vulnerabilities.